Innkeepers Steve and Dave’s 2025 Provincetown Dining Guide

 Local 186 – THE place for gourmet burgers of all kinds.
 Large deck overlooking Commercial Street as well as a popular and fun bar.

 Luke’s Lobster – Located at the entrance to the Town Pier.
 Traditional casual seafood restaurant featuring Lobster Rolls.
 Outdoor harbor front dining patio.
+Small menu but everything we have tried has been very good.

 Mac’s Fish House – Another of our favorites.
 Trendy and popular seafood restaurant with a wonderful sushi counter and raw bar happy hour.
 Fun and friendly bar where we love to sit, dine and chat, They also have a fantastic adjacent seafood market which is worth checking out.